• Home

 Managing Probate

-The loss of a friend or loved one can be a very stressful time with many people needing to be notified in the first few days.
+Losing a friend or loved one is a very stressful time, with many people needing to be notified in the first few days.
 In addition to the immediate tasks you need to attend to, such as arranging the funeral, there is a lot of paperwork to be dealt with and official documents which need to be completed over the next few weeks.

-One of the duties you have to undertake is applying for Probate, even if the estate is under the limit.
-This can often be a complex and extremely time consuming process and needs attending to at a time when you may not feel able to perform this task.
+One of the duties an executor has is to apply for Probate, even if the estate is under the limit.
+This can often be a complex and extremely time-consuming process and needs attending to at a time when you may not feel able to perform this task.

 Who do you notify first?